 Since my skin reacted extremely well to the serum, I made it a staple of my skincare regimen and used it every morning.
 I used it around my eyes as well, even though it was not recommended for that.
 It was also only much later in my early 30s that I started to use eye creams.

 After skin products failed, this one seemed to transform my skin within a year, but after that, there didn’t seem to be any further improvement.

 Around 30 years of age and I picked up CF Phloretin.
 And as it didn’t contain Vitamin E, I also added in SkinCeuticals Advanced Pigment Corrector.
 This combination was perfect and my skin lightened up a lot (perhaps a bit too much!), and it had vitamin E.

 I finally saw some further improvement in my skin from this combination; and after that, it was simply about maintaining.
-Although, I still faced some issues with PIE (related to small blood vessels that look like red spots and isn’t actually hyperpigmentation).
+Although, I still faced some issues with PIE (related to small blood vessels that look like red spots and aren’t actually hyperpigmentation).

-If you want to know more about the difference between SkinCeuticals vitamin C serums, I published an article a while ago looking at CF Phloretin vs CE Ferulic, so check out that out!
+If you want to know more about the difference between SkinCeuticals vitamin C serums, I published an article a while ago looking at CF Phloretin vs CE Ferulic, so check that out!

 So anyway, the red marks have been gradually going away, but apparently, no skin cream or serum can speed up the process.
 But apparently, using a laser is one of the most effective methods of destroying the blood vessels and clearing up red marks, so I may consider that in the future.

 Other skincare products that I later introduced were Skinceuticals Eye Balm, AGE Eye complex, and Phyto Corrective Masque.